 Plaintiff’s counsel should refer to the California Civil Jury Instructions CACI Nos.
 1000-1012 regarding premises liability cases.
 These jury instructions lay out the specific law to be read to the jury at the time of trial.
 The jury instructions are the building blocks for preparing written discovery and in phrasing deposition questions which can later be used at trial.

-Deposition Of The Person Most Knowledgeable (PMK)
+How To Take The Deposition Of The Person Most Knowledgeable (PMK) Of The Defendant?

 In a premises liability case, it is typical to conduct a deposition pursuant to Federal Rules of Civil Procedure (FRCP) 30(b)(6) if the case is in federal court or pursuant to California Rule of Civil Procedure 2025.230 if in state court.
 These types of depositions are referred to as Person(s) Most Knowledgeable (PMK) or also referred to as the Person(s) Most Qualified (PMQ).
 The deposition of the PMK is critical discovery in a premises liability case.